jotask/CS22510Assignment/README.md

-# CS22510 Assignment: Robot simulation
+# CS22510 Assignment: Robot Simulation

-TODO: Write a project description
 This program read two files, stores his values and initialize a simulation for a robot and his sensor, and build a world with obstacle from the data readed from his sensors

-## Requirements

 ## Installation